microsoft/qsharp/katas/content/linear_algebra/index.md

 })

 This kata introduces you to the basics of linear algebra.
 Linear algebra is a branch of mathematics dedicated to studying the properties of matrices and vectors, which are used extensively in quantum computing to represent quantum states and operations on them.
-This kata doesn't come close to covering the full breadth of the topic, but it should be enough to get you comfortable with the main concepts of linear algebra used in quantum computing.
+This kata doesn't come close to covering the full breadth of the topic, but it helps you get started with the main concepts of linear algebra used in quantum computing.

 **This kata covers the following topics:**